canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 rockcraft.yaml
 ```

-In your local editor, open the `rockcraft.yaml` file and customise the title,
+In your local editor, open the `rockcraft.yaml` file and customise the summary and description.
-summary, and description.

 Next, in your Multipass VM shell, inside your project directory, run
 `rockcraft pack` to pack the rock.
 It may take a few minutes the first time
-around but, when it’s done, your Flask project should contain a `.rock` file.
+around but, when it’s done, your Flask project should contain a `.rock` file:
-Sample session:

 ```bash
 # Pack the Flask application into a '.rock' file: